 Applications may be made to the AAT for review of regulatory reconsideration decisions made by the Commission.

-There is a time limit in which to apply for a review to the AAT and application fees are payable in the AAT.
+There is a time limit in which to apply for a review to the AAT.
+Application fees are payable in the AAT.
 More information about the AAT, timeframes, and fees can be found at the AAT’s website.

-The AAT’s decision is published on the Commission’s website within 28 days after the decision was made.
+The AAT’s decision is published on the Commission’s website within 28 days after a decision is made.